sebastianlinde/ECI/README.md

 |Econ|2|	2	|2	|3	|3|

-And we can also plot how these ECI rankings evolve over the iterations using the $MOR_Plot(.)$ function:
+And we can also plot how these ECI rankings evolve over the iterations using the `MOR_Plot(.)` function:

 ![](MOR plot)